We Remember What We Care About

 Default Mode

-When we don't reflect, we don't develop.
+When we don't reflect, meaning and development suffers.

 Deep Dive: The Affective Foundations